-The front desk also relies on housekeeping personnel to report unusual circumstances that may indicate a violation of security for the guests.
+The front desk also relies on housekeeping personnel to report any unusual circumstances that may indicate a violation of security for the guests.
 For example, if a maid or houseman notices obviously nonregistered guests on a floor, a fire exit that has been propped open, or sounds of a domestic disturbance in a guest room, he or she must report these potential security violations to the front office.
-The front office staff, in turn, relays the information to the proper in-house or civil authority.
-The front office manager may want to direct the front desk clerks and switchboard operators to call floor supervisors periodically to check activity on the guest floors.
+The front office staff, in turn, will relay the problem to the proper in-house or civil authority.
+The front office manager may want to direct the front desk clerks and switchboard operators to call floor supervisors on a regular basis to check activity on the guest floors.

 Guest requests for additional or special amenities and guest room supplies may be initiated at the front desk.
 The prompt relay of requests for extra blankets, towels, soap, and shampoo to housekeeping is essential.
 This is hospitality at its best.
-More examples of communication between the housekeeping and front office departments are presented in chapter 15.